srirajan/onmetal-docker/README.md

 web@10.service		2aa4e35a.../10.208.201.253	active	running
 ```

  * Start the monweb services.
-These are similar to the mondb.service and update etcd with a different values from the running containers.
+These are similar to the mondb.service and update etcd with different values from the running containers.
 ```
 fleetctl start monweb@{01..10}.service
 Unit monweb@04.service launched on ee5398cf.../10.208.201.250